lefros22/Proyecto_de_Grado-CultivoAcuaponico-/Management_system/Source_code/Servicios/README.md

-#Here you can find all the scripts used for the automation system in the management system component
+#  Scripts and files of the management system

-you can check in the last README the explanation of all files here.
+Here you can find all the scripts used for the automation system in the management system component, also you can check in the last README the explanation of all files here.

 ## Mount a space in ram